vutikurishanmukha9/HR_Cold_Email/README.md

 ### Step 2: Connect Gmail Account
 - Enter your Gmail address
-- Provide your 16-character Google App Password
+- Provide your 16-character Google App Password (no spaces)
 - Credentials are encrypted and stored securely

 > For information on creating a Google App Password, visit the [Google Help Center](https://support.google.com/accounts/answer/185833)